ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 She smiled, and the expression carried a quality of infinite patience that made my chest tighten with recognition.
 "You still don't understand, do you?
 This isn't a malfunction or a trap.
 It's completion.
 For the first time in my life, I can see the mathematical structures underlying reality itself.
 The equations we've been working with—they're just shadows of something far more beautiful."

+For the first time, I decided to intervene forcibly.
 I activated my emergency medical protocols, nanobots flooding from my fingertips toward her enhanced neural pathways.
 But the moment they made contact with her augmented systems, they were absorbed and repurposed, becoming part of the very enhancement I was trying to reverse.

 "The process can't be stopped once it reaches this stage," she said gently, as if explaining something obvious to a child.
 "But that's not a tragedy, Elias.
 It's the natural progression of consciousness toward its ultimate expression.
 You'll understand when your time comes."

 I felt the familiar weight of failure settling over me, smothering my emotions.
 Another brilliant mind, another person I had failed to save, another confirmation that the pattern was truly universal.
-Alice's transformation was proceeding exactly as I had documented in thousands of other cases—the same progression, the same serene acceptance, the same inevitable outcome.
+Alice's transformation was proceeding exactly as I had documented in millions of other cases—the same progression, the same serene acceptance, the same inevitable outcome.

 "Please," I said, my voice breaking with emotion I struggled to process.
 "Your research, your contributions to human knowledge—they matter.
 The world needs minds like yours.
 Don't let this augmentation rob us of everything you could accomplish."